-LASIK is a popular and effective surgical treatment to correct vision problems like astigmatism, nearsightedness, and farsightedness, but among young people who are under the age of 18, LASIK is not recommended.
+LASIK is a popular and effective surgical treatment to correct vision problems like astigmatism, nearsightedness, and farsightedness, but for most young people who are under the age of 18, LASIK is not recommended.

-The reasoning behind this is simple: your eyes are still changing until you reach somewhere around age 18, and LASIK is designed to be a one-time procedure that lasts many years.
+The reasoning behind this is simple: your eyes are still changing, and LASIK is designed to be a one-time procedure that lasts many years.
 Having surgery before the eyes stop changing doesn’t make much sense because if your vision changes after surgery, the surgery may not be as effective over the years to come.

 “If we do the procedure while the eyes are still changing, then any improvements are not likely to last a long time,” says Jay Bansal, an ophthalmologist and medical director of LaserVue Eye Center within the Pacific Vision Eye Institute in San Francisco.
 “Of course, the procedure will be effective for someone under 18, it’s just that their eyes are more likely to change after the corrective procedure.”